Rapier Marshal 101 Class Outline

 - Blades must flex to the standard as defined in Society Rapier Rules.

 - Steel blades will not be altered in way that could significantly alter their temper, flexibility or durability.
-Normal combat stresses and blade care do not violate this rule.
 Exceptions include, tang modification, cutting down heavy rapier blades, wielding a blunt tip on so long as it does not affect the temper of the blade.

-- Light rapier blades must be a foil blade, epee blade, or similar variant (such as a double-wide epee or musketeer blades) from an established commercial manufacturer.
+- Light rapier blades must be a foil blade, epee blade, or similar variant from an established commercial manufacturer.

 - All blade ends must be capped with rubber, plastic, or leather